-Our experienced and dedicated family lawyers are available to provide the legal representation, advice, and guidance that clients need when facing threats to their mental, physical and financial wellbeing.
+Our experienced and dedicated domestic violence lawyers are available to provide the legal representation, advice, and guidance that local clients need when facing threats to their mental and physical wellbeing in their home.

-We always make sure that our clients understand all legal avenues that are available to them as their case progresses.
+We always make sure that our clients understand any and all legal avenues that are available to them as their case progresses.